THE RESEARCH PROGRAMME

 A century of work has demonstrated that, so long as we try to work within the mainstream psychometric tradition, it is impossible to get very far.
 As a title of a review article put it "g and not much else" works.

-However, in parallel with this fruitless activity, a growing number (now amounting to some 700) studies of the competencies which distinguish more from less effective performance in a wide range of occupational roles have documented the importance of a range of high-level generic competencies, or motivational dispositions.
+However, in parallel with this fruitless activity, a growing number (now amounting to some 700) studies of the competencies which distinguish more from less effective performance in a wide range of occupational roles have documented the importance of a range of generic high-level competencies, or motivational dispositions.

 The problem is to develop a suitable framework for summarising, thinking about, and assessing such competencies.